Inkin6779/TETRIS/README.md

 `touchRootNode` enables the user to specify the dom node which receives all touch event handlers.
 If not specified, the canvas is used.
-This should encompass the whole area which allows touch input, but not the <body> tag itself.
+This should encompass the whole area which allows touch input, but not the `<body>` tag itself.

+`simpleRenderingMode` can be explicitly set to `true` in order to enable a less beautiful but far more efficient rendering mode suitable for poor hardware or alternative browsers.

 The others are callbacks that either take an `int` - the updated value - or no arguments and they all return nothing.